ctcope228/Data-Analysis-Project/doc/01-component-brainstorming/01-component-brainstorming.md

       - Yes, so new data could be added.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - Yes, likely a Map.Pair to link specific stats to games, teams, or players.
+      - Yes, likely a Map.Pair to link specific values to stat types.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - Yes, constants for stat types (Points, Assists, etc).
+      - Unsure
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Yes, all the secondary methods need the stats methods to be implemented.
-For example, getTopPlayers can sort through player stats using playerStats(player);
+      - Yes, all the secondary methods can be implemented.
+For example, compareStat() is implemented using value().

 - Component Design #2: `CharacterInventory`